grigorischristainas/hgmed-ai/hgmed-ai/README.md

 npm install
 ```

 Tested with NodeJS version v16.20.0.
+For local development, please modify the `config.ts` file in the `lib` directory and set the API_URL accordingly.

 ## Available Scripts